apache/openwhisk/docs/reference.md

 - xmlhttprequest v1.8.0
 - yauzl v2.7.0

 ## Python actions
+OpenWhisk supports running Python actions using two different runtime versions.

+### Python 3 actions

-Python actions are executed by default using Python 3.6.1.
+Python 3 actions are executed using Python 3.6.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when creating or updating an action.
-In addition to the Python 3 standard library, the following packages are also available for use by Python actions.
+The following packages are available for use by Python actions, in addition to the Python 3.6 standard libraries.

 - aiohttp v1.3.3
 - appdirs v1.4.3